AymenNacer/Build-a-Control-System-for-TurtleBot/README.md

 ![Capture](https://user-images.githubusercontent.com/67188835/89171526-fe2fc200-d589-11ea-92df-a7d26c1d8ae7.PNG)

-There are four directions, the user can't press two buttons at the same time, so turns are counted in case of forward and backward direction
+There are four directions, the user can't press two buttons at the same time, so turns are counted only in case of forward and backward direction

 Sample run: